Maurice Williams and the Zodiacs: The Zodiacs

 Williams finished high school and while on the road with the band, their station wagon broke down in Bluefield, West Virginia.
-The band came across a British-built Ford car known as the Zodiac (a 'luxury' version of the Ford Zephyr built in Britain, Australia and New Zealand) and changed their name.
+The band came across a British-built Ford car known as the Zodiac and changed their name based on this.
 Shortly thereafter, Henry Gaston replaced Earl Gainey.

 In the spring of 1959, Maurice Williams and the Zodiacs performed at the University of South Carolina in Columbia, South Carolina.
 Around that time, the group split and reformed.
 The members were Williams, Gaston, Wiley Bennett, and Charles Thomas.
 Later, Little Willie Morrow and Albert Hill were added.
 One month later, in the early summer of 1959, the band recorded in a Quonset Hut on Shakespeare Road in Columbia.
 The recording engineer, Homer Fesperman, recorded several tracks that the band had hoped would include a hit.
 One of the last tracks that they recorded that day was "Stay", a song that Williams had written in 1953.
 Williams sang lead and Henry Gaston sang the counter-verse falsetto.

 After taking the demo of "Stay" to Al Silver at Herald Records in New York City, the song was pressed and released in early 1960.
 At 1:36, "Stay" is the shortest recording ever to reach number one on the Billboard Hot 100 chart in the United States.

 At the end of 1963, the British band the Hollies recorded "Stay", which gave the group their debut Top Ten hit single in the UK, peaking at No.8 in January 1964, three years after the Zodiacs' version had peaked at No. 14 on the UK Singles Chart (January 1961).
 Later versions of "Stay", by the Four Seasons (1963) and Jackson Browne (1978), reached the Top 20 in the U.S., each selling over one million copies in the United States alone.
 The inclusion of the Zodiacs' "Stay" on the soundtrack to the film Dirty Dancing in 1987 led to the song selling more records than it had during its original release.

 A 1965 recording by the group, "May I", released by Vee Jay Records and Dee-Su Records, became, over the years, another million-selling record.

 Later life

-Williams continues to record, tour, and release music.
+Williams continued to record, tour, and release music until his death.
 He was inducted into the North Carolina Music Hall of Fame in 2010.
 He also made several performances for the PBS "Doo Wop 50" show series in 2001.

-Henry Gaston died on August 24, 2015.
+Henry Gaston died on August 24, 2015, at the age of 79.
+Maurice Williams died on August 6, 2024, at the age of 86.
+Earl Gainey died on February 4, 2025, at the age of 87.